glutanimate/anki-addons-misc/docs/descriptions.md

 ![](https://raw.githubusercontent.com/Glutanimate/anki-addons-misc/master/screenshots/stats_true_retention_extended.png)

 In addition to this, the add-on also allows you to define a custom card maturity threshold (`MATURE_IVL` at the top of the source code).
 This is set to 21 days by default.

+**COMPATIBILITY**

+Initial tests have shown this add-on to both work on Anki 2.0.x and Anki 2.1.x.
+However, as the Anki 2.1.x line of releases is still in beta, I cannot provide any kind of official support for this platform. **Please do not report issues with Anki 2.1 in the review section below**.
+Instead, please report all issues you encounter on [GitHub](https://github.com/glutanimate/anki-addons-misc/issues).

 **CHANGELOG**